Blog|

 This extension crawls through the web pages and looks for broken links.
 This tool refers to an extension primarily developed for editors, designers, and developers.

-Free Accessibility Tools to Check for Image Alt-text
+Free Web Accessibility Testing Tools to Check for Image Alt-text

 Alternate text or Alt-text represents images available on the screen with the text.
 Screen readers read-aloud the image description, when an image does not load correctly.